amadeus4dev/developer-guides/docs/examples/prototypes.md

 ### amadeus-flight-search-wordpress-plugin

-This prototype ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus-flight-search-wordpress-plugin){:target="\_blank"})  demonstrated how to build a basic flight search feature using the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search){:target="\_blank"} with WordPress plugin.
+This prototype ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus-flight-search-wordpress-plugin){:target="\_blank"})  demonstrated how to create a WordPress plugin to build a basic flight search feature using [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search){:target="\_blank"}.

 ![amadeus-flight-search-wordpress-plugin](../images/amadeus-flight-search-wordpress-plugin.png)

 ### amadeus_java_flight_api

-This app ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus_java_flight_api){:target="\_blank"}) is an example of how to use the Amadeus Flight APIs to search and book a flight The application uses a Spring backend and a React frontend.
+This app ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus_java_flight_api){:target="\_blank"}) is an example of how to use the Amadeus Flight APIs to search and book a flight.
+The application uses a Spring backend and a React frontend.

 ### amadeus-airport-city-search-mern
 This application ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus-airport-city-search-mern){:target="\_blank"}) implements airport and city name autocomplete box powered by the [Airport & City Search API](https://developers.amadeus.com/self-service/category/air/api-doc/airport-and-city-search){:target="\_blank"}.
-The solution itself will be comprised of a simple Node.js and Express backend that connects to the Amadeus API with [Node SDK](../programming/node.md), and a small React app that talks to a Node/Express backend and use it to obtain the airport name data from Amadeus.
+It consists of a simple Node and Express backend that connects to the Amadeus API with [Node SDK](../programming/node.md), and a small React app that talks to a Node/Express backend and use it to obtain the airport name data from Amadeus.

 ### amadeus-seatmap
 This prototype ([Link to GitHub](https://github.com/amadeus4dev-examples/amadeus-seatmap){:target="\_blank"}) demonstrates how to display a flight seatmap using [SeatMap Display API](https://developers.amadeus.com/self-service/category/air/api-doc/seatmap-display){:target="\_blank"} with React.